genericmoniker/mirror/README.md

 ## Raspberry Pi Setup

-Using Raspberry Pi OS Bookworm on a Pi Model 3 B+
+Using Raspberry Pi OS Bookworm on a Pi Model 5

 Note: Some of the scripts assume that the user is "pi" and will require editing if the device is set up with a differently named user.